MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-emergency-calling.md

 -
 - From <https://docs.microsoft.com/en-us/MicrosoftTeams/what-are-emergency-locations-addresses-and-call-routing#considerations-for-direct-routing>

-### ELIN
+#### ELIN considerations

 If an SBC ELIN application is integrated into a Direct Routing deployment, additional configuration steps need to occur to associate the emergency addresses with telephone numbers.

 Decision: Contoso will leverage Session Border Controllers that include Emergency Location Identification Number (ELIN) applications.

-### Security desk notification:
+## Security desk notification:

 The ability to notify the security desk when an emergency call is placed is available for both Microsoft Calling Plans and Phone System Direct Routing.
 Contoso reviewed the details in the Security desk notification to determine if this should be configured at their offices

 Decision: Contoso will use security desk notification

-## Configuration of ememrgency calling
+## Configuration of emergency calling

-Contoso followed the steps in Configure dynamic emergency calling to:
+Contoso followed the steps in [Configure dynamic emergency calling](configure-dynamic-emergency-calling.md) to:

 - Assign emergency addresses